-If you’re travelling to Barcelona with kids don’t despair.
-The city has plenty of children friendly spaces that are a delight for kids, where the fun can also be guaranteed for adults as well!
+Barcelona has plenty of children friendly spaces that are a delight for kids, where the fun can also be guaranteed for adults as well!

 The city has made an effort to encourage families to come.
 For instance, children under 4 years old can travel for free in the metro.
-On the other hand, many tourist attractions in Barcelona are free or offer discounts for children kids certain ages.
+Plus, many tourist attractions in Barcelona are free or offer discounts for children kids certain ages.

 Tibidabo Amusement Park